CFBSD-Summer2020/HW01/README.md

 ### Biography

 Hi all!
-My name is Patrick Haller.
-I was born and raised in Basel, Switzerland, until I moved to the U.S. at the age of 16.
-This past spring, I graduated from the [University of Miami](https://welcome.miami.edu/), where I worked in a *Schizosaccharomyces pombe* lab.
-In the fall, I'll be joining the **BMB** program at UChicago.
+My name is Patrick Haller, and I am an incoming **Biochemistry and Molecular Biophysics** student.
+I was born and raised in Basel, Switzerland.
+Here's a picture of my hometown:

+I moved to the U.S. at the age of 16, and this past spring, I graduated from the [University of Miami](https://welcome.miami.edu/).
+There, I worked in a *Schizosaccharomyces pombe* lab.

-In my spare time, I really enjoy playing soccer and staying active.
-Additionally, I also like to:
+Outside of school, I like to:
+- stay active, especially play soccer
 - watch new movies and listen to music
-- spend time with family and friends
+- travel and explore new places

-That's about it from me